Nothing 'is' Immediate: Geometric Sculptural Sound Installations2020

 The work will be presented in 2020 at four regional galleries including: Sandham Memorial Chapel, Spudworks, Artspace Portsmouth and Chapel Arts Studios.

-I will present the work in collaboration with artists Maija Liepins, Christine Dodd, Kate Street and Terence Noble.
-Accompanying events include participatory live-performance and therapeutic sound baths.
+Spencer has invited the following artists to collaborate with the project Maija Liepins, Christine Dodd, Kate Street and Terence Noble.
+Accompanying events include virtual and live-performance and therapeutic sound baths.

 No Thing ‘is’ Immediate is supported by public funding from the National Lottery through Arts Council England.